Kona storm: Frequency and effects

-Some winters occur without a single Kona storm, with a high of four or five.
+While some winters occur without a single Kona storm, other winters see a high of four or five.

 Hawaii typically experiences two to three annually between October and April.
 The cyclone events for Hawaii can be long-lived, affecting the state for a week or more.
 Kona lows produce a wide range of weather hazards for Hawaii.
 Among them are heavy rain, hailstorms, flash floods and their associated landslides, high winds which result in large surf and swells, waterspouts, and heavy snows on the higher mountains.

 Kona winds

 Kona winds are associated with cyclones with central pressures below 1000.0 hPa which pass within 500 miles/820 km northwest of the Hawaiian Islands.
 Strong Kona winds usually last for a day.
 Considerable damage is caused to boats lying southwest of the islands.
 On land, trees are uprooted and roofs can be blown off homes.
 When passing through mountain gaps and over mountains, downsloped winds gust over 100 mph/165 km/h, which causes much of the destruction.